This is due to unforeseen circumstances

-Government changes are being made to improve the effectiveness of existing regulations and to simplify the application and inspection process for businesses as well as maintaining and improving existing animal welfare standards.
+Government changes have been made to improve the effectiveness of existing regulations and to simplify the application and inspection process for businesses as well as maintaining and improving existing animal welfare standards.

 The animal based activities requiring a licence under this new legislation include: